 As the age of the internet dawned, UMA created a worldwide website to provide members with timely updates on critical legislative issues.

 There was also increasing diversity during this decade.
-Therefore, the UMA Board of Directors saw it fit to approve the “Guiding Principles for Supporting Legislation” on December 9, 1997 to better represent its diverse membership.
-Since its early years, the renowned lobbying organization worked on a wide array of legislative proposals on behalf of a very diverse membership.
+Therefore, the UMA Board of Directors saw fit to approve the “Guiding Principles for Supporting Legislation” on December 9, 1997 to better represent its diverse membership.
+Since its early years, the renowned lobbying organization has worked on a wide array of legislative proposals on behalf of a very diverse membership.